 Medical experts are usually from another state because doctors often are not willing to testify against physicians in their own state.
 It is important that you find an attorney who has access to highly qualified medical experts.
 Otherwise, it is possible that the expert testimony could do more harm than good.

-If you were injured by a negligent doctor in Louisiana, contact Morris Bart, LLC.
-Call 800-537-8185 today to schedule a free consultation with a personal-injury lawyer in Monroe.
+If you were injured by a negligent doctor in Alabama, contact Morris Bart, LLC.
+Call 800-537-8185 today to schedule a free consultation with our Birmingham, Alabama, medical malpractice lawyers.

 to find a Morris Bart office near you.